 Is MDA safer than MDMA?

-What drugs interfere with dopamine transmission?
+What drugs affect dopamine the most?